University Housing provides for each resident:

 - Bookcase or hutch

-- Dresser (in Dejope, Leopold, and Ogg, instead of a dresser, shelves are built into the walk-in closet)
+- Dresser (in Dejope, Leopold, Ogg, and Smith, instead of a dresser, shelves are built into the walk-in closet)

 University Housing provides in every room: